CovertLab/vEcoli/doc/workflows.rst

   import ipdb; ipdb.set_trace()

-Then, navigate to the working directory (see :ref:`troubleshooting`) for a failing process.
-Invoke ``uv run --env-file {} .command.run``, replacing the curly braces with the path to the ``.env`` file in your cloned repository.
+Figure out the working directory (see :ref:`troubleshooting`) for a failing process.
+Invoke ``uv run --directory {} .command.run`` from your cloned repository, replacing the curly braces with the path to the working directory.
+Alternatively, navigate to the working directory and invokes ``uv run --project {} .command.run``, replacing the curly braces with the path to the cloned repository.
 This should re-run the job and pause upon reaching the breakpoints you set.
 You should now be in an ipdb shell which you can use to examine variable values or step through the code.

 After fixing the issue, you can resume the workflow (avoid re-running already successful jobs) by navigating back to the directory in which you